exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

 Declaring a device using NAME is a method to manage more than six devices within the constraints of an IC, which typically offers only six available pins, by associating specific devices with their names or types, thereby allowing for the effective management of a larger number of devices in the program.

+## Note about case sensitivity
+In many programing languages, the declared variables are case sensitive.
+For example: "MyVariable" will not be the same as "myVariable".
+When writing an incorrect variables name, the compiler may return an error.
+All the functions of this document are case insensitive, it means that a declaration of a variable can be written using "VAR" or "Var" or "var", etc.
+All the name of the devices and variables from the Stationpedia must be copied using the same case, as well as the strings when naming a device.
+It means that "StructureGasSensor" is not the same as "structuregassensor" and this second will probably not work in game.

 # Read and Write